-The quality of the surface as you enter Leeds was very poor when we last did the route and there is a bridge where you have to lug your bike up and down steep steps near Thwaites Mill. (as interesting-looking industrial museum)
+The quality of the surface as you enter Leeds was very poor when we last did the route although improvements are in progress and there is a bridge where you have to lug your bike up and down steep steps near Thwaites Mill. (as interesting-looking industrial museum)

 The river path, meanwhile, will take you through the new “Waterfront” area in Leeds – this is a pathetic attempt to inject some civilization into the place, which is of course doomed to failure.

 Because there is still development work going on here you may get diverted.